 Apr 2015 – Present

 Castlerock offer consultancy services in programming, software architecture, and coaching in software engineering practices.
 We also perform technical pre-studies and technical due diligence.
-We specialize in utilizing Free Software, Open Source software, and an agile mindset to solve interesting problems.
+We prefer Free Software or Open Source software whenever possible, and an agile mindset to solve interesting problems.

 Apr 2015 – Jul 2016